 Alcohol consumption is as old as time wherein historical, and even biblical accounts would narrate the inclusion of alcohol in their daily meal or part of any occasion.
 In the story of The Wedding of Cana, Jesus performed a premature miracle of turning water into wine because there was no longer enough supply to offer the guests.
 It is ever-present when soldiers come home to celebrate a well-fought battle, an Emperor recently conquered a nation, or when treaties are signed; celebrations begin and last with overflowing wine.

 The connection of alcohol to humanity is somehow perpetual, and it will never diminish nor wane.
+According to Dr. Elizabeth Drew, “There is a wide spectrum of alcohol use disorder, from the alcoholic whose body requires alcohol to function to the binge drinker who uses a glass of wine to deal with stress.”
 Despite the pleasure and satisfaction, it brings to consumers, the likelihood of developing a harmful habit is not far from becoming if the person does not know how to control his drinking habits.
 Let’s examine what makes an alcoholic and how can this be prevented.

 Effects Of Alcoholism